 Asherova IK, Feigelson J, Vasilyeva LA, Gabitov VJ.
 Cystic fibrosis complicated by multiresistant tuberculosis.
 Acta Paediatrica 2006; 95:1513-4.
 [PubMed]

-Tuberculosis is a rare occurrence in CF. The second author is Jean Feigelson of Paris who published his first paper on CF on 1963 ([PubMed]).
+Tuberculosis is a rare occurrence in CF. The second author is Jean Feigelson of Paris (1921-2017) who published his first paper on CF in 1963 ([PubMed]).

 Balfour-Lynn IM, Lees B, Hall P, Phillips G, Kahn M, Flather M, Elborn JS.
 On behalf of the WISE investigators.
 Multicenter randomized controlled trial of withdrawal of inhaled corticosteroids in cystic fibrosis.
 Am J Respir Crit Care Med 2006; 173:1356-1362.
 [PubMed]

 On the grounds that the authors considered that inhaled steroids are widely used despite lack of evidence, this study was to test the safety of withdrawal of inhaled corticosteroids with the hypothesis this would not be associated with an earlier onset of acute chest exacerbations.
 Patients during the 2-month run-in period, received fluticasone; they then took either fluticasone or placebo for 6 months.
 There was no difference in time to first exacerbation in the two groups.
 So in this study population (applicable to a surprising 40% of patients with cystic fibrosis in the UK), it appears safe to consider stopping inhaled corticosteroids.